 To be a good writer, you must write regularly.
-Blogging requires regular update of content on the blog.
-Running a blog gives which is not even in your niche helps you to build adequate communication skill set such as proposal writing, time management, sales, email marketing and even social media planning.
+Blogging requires a regular update of content on the blog.
+Running a blog that is not even in your niche helps you build an adequate communication skill set such as proposal writing, time management, sales, email marketing and even social media planning.

-By using one of automated email services such as mail chimp, a blogger can build a great email list that is targeted and enjoys the blog content.
-There are several advantages to having an email list and one is that as a freelance writer, you can sell your eBook to this list.
+By using one of the automated email service such as mail chimp, a blogger can build a great email list that is targeted and enjoys the blog content.
+There are several advantages to having an email list, and one is that, as a freelance writer, you can sell your eBook to this list.

 These are excellent benefits for a freelancer owning a blog.
 However, there is one major mistake that freelancers make when blogging.
 This is when freelancers blog around their interests instead of blogging for potential clients.
 After all, blogs are started as online diaries.
 Many freelancers follow lifestyle blogs of other creative but these bloggers are not always discussing business.
 Instead, they share curated contents, fashion inspiration, design inspiration, etc.